Are you keeping pace with hotel procurement?

 Employ a responsive design.
 Design your hotel portfolio to be responsive to the buying practices across the executives, road warriors and infrequent travelers using your program.
 Include not only different levels of hotels but actively solicit travelers’ preferred brands and feedback into your program.

-Use real time benchmarking.
-Instead of waiting for annual benchmarking or quarterly historical data, real time tracking offers the advanced analytics to dynamically compare performance in a market and predict changing demand.
+Use real-time benchmarking.
+Instead of waiting for annual benchmarking or quarterly historical data, real-time tracking offers advanced analytics to dynamically compare performance in a market and predict changing demand.
 When paired with data modeling, you have prescriptive information to also isolate how you can map and react to seasonal or unanticipated changes the data reveals.
 This may uncover opportunities for better payment terms, complimentary amenities to negotiate into contracts, etc.

-Want more procurement tips on how to innovate hotel and other categories of travel spend?
+Want more procurement tips on how to innovate hotels and other categories of travel spend?

 Sign up for an alert about each new post on our blog and stay ahead of the curve (and your competitors).